Understanding Trauma in the Body After Birth

 • Emotional flooding: Intense fear, sadness, or anger seemingly out of proportion

 These symptoms are not random.
 They’re signals.
 Invitations.
 They’re your body’s way of saying, something happened here.
+Trauma-informed birth trauma therapy can help you make sense of these responses and reconnect with your body at a pace that feels safe.

 Shame is a Symptom, Not a Fact